Dighiar

-The name dighiar came because of its location on the bank of a big pond (Badh Pokhar) which means side of a pond.
+The name Dighiar came because of its location on the bank of a big pond (Badh Pokhar) which means side of a pond.

 Languages

-The official languages of this village are Urdu, Hindi and English.
+The official languages of this village are Urdu, Hindi, and English.

 Constituency

-This village comes under the Keoti assembly constituency and Madhubani Loksabha constituency.
+This village comes under the Keoti assembly constituency and the Madhubani Lok Sabha constituency.

 Panchayat

-Dighiar has its own panchayat named Dighiar panchayat.
-It is the smallest panchayat in Darbhanga district.
+Dighiar has its own panchayat named Dighiar panchayat, which is the smallest panchayat in Darbhanga district.